morgan girvin

 illustrator, maker and hermit

-home > crafted work > general projects > mechanical book
+home > hand crafted projects > mechanical book

 Each wooden layer acts as a 'page', of which there are 5.
 The large gear in the centre would be turned, and would subsequently turn the 10 small gears attached to each of the 5 pages.
 This would change the story in the interior of the book.
 The gears should only be turned whilst the book is closed, so that the pages move simultaneously.